williamvds/website/content/blog/internship.md

 An internship should give you experience that you can directly apply in the field you're looking to work in after the internship.
-Be sure to check and ask about the responsibilities of the positions you're looking for, ensuring that they would be useful to you in the figure - try to find things you could to mention to prospective employers in the future.
+Be sure to check and ask about the responsibilities of the positions you're looking at, ensuring that they would be useful to your career - try to find things you could to mention to prospective employers in the future.
 If find yourself regularly being tasked with menial work unrelated to your field, I'd suggest talking to your manager about it, and potentially leaving your internship if things don't